June 16, 2019

 I know.
 It’s been a long time.
 But I think of you often.
 I still have Mom, and we talk some about you.

 I remember when you drove us from Albuquerque to a lake near Tucumcari, with the canoe on top of the old Hudson Hornet.
-The Hudson got us there as usual, just like it made it out of that high mountain muddy meadow one time.
+The Hudson got us there as usual, just like it made us out of that high mountain muddy meadow one time.
 But the canoe…Well, we had to fish from the shore.
 We did okay.

 I remember running beside you while you road the bike on the dirt road up Waterton Canyon to fish at a small dam on the South Platte.
 Not sure what dam it was back then, but you needed still water and bait.
 The fishing was tough, but we learned how to dry out Fire Balls so the fish would take them before they got so soggy they fell off the hook.
 There were a few rattlesnakes.
 I got to run around.
 We had a nice sack lunch.
 Usually it rained in the afternoon.
 I remember the smell of rain on dust.
-I ran part way back and then you road me on the handlebars.
-Maybe that’s why I always liked to run.
+I ran part way back and when I tired you road me on the handlebars.
+Maybe that’s why, later on, I always liked to run.
 We never caught a lot of fish.
 I didn’t fly fish like I do now.
 But we did okay.

-It started snowing that day, pretty hard, and soon we were driving back over Kenosha pass in a blizzard.
+Later that day it started snowing that day, pretty hard, and soon we were driving back over Kenosha pass in a blizzard.
 You pulled over and looked at me and said, “I can’t see the road.
 You have to drive.”
 You’d already taught me how to drive.
 I had my learner’s permit.
 We did okay.

 You taught me so, so many things, but your lasting lessons are: be kind to others yet firm, live up to your word, work for your money, and love your family.